orangegirl85/udacity_p3_item_catalog/README.md

     provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own categories and items.

-    * Used technologies: Flask, SQLAlchemy, Facebook, Google+ Authentication
+    * Used technologies: Flask, SQLAlchemy, Facebook, Google+ Authentication, Bootstrap for CSS

 # Prerequisites